kairosity/mp2-tunnel-focus/README.md

 # Accessibility

+Ensuring that the entire application is keyboard accessible was very important from the outset and each function and section of the application was coded with full keyboard functionality in mind.

+One particular roadblock I encountered when doing so was working out how to code behaviour based on two event listeners without having to duplicate large amounts of code.

+I eventually found [this](https://stackoverflow.com/questions/11845678/adding-multiple-event-listeners-to-one-element) code online that helped me craft that functionality, which removed a huge amount of duplication.

 # Future Release Features

 1. Connecting to a database and creating user accounts with proper storage and retrieval of data.